AidinNiaparast/Java-RMI/README.md

 # Java-RMI
-Third project of the Advanced Programming course took in Spring 2017
+Third project of the Advanced Programming course taken in Spring 2017

 The goal of this project was to implement Remote Method Invocation in java.
 The client will invoke a method that resides on the server side.